stanfordnlp/CoreNLP/_pages/download.md

 </dependency>
 ```

-Replace "models-chinese" with one or more of "models-english", "models-english-kbp", "models-french", "models-german" or "models-spanish" for resources for other languages!
+Replace "models-chinese" with one or more of "models-english", "models-english-kbp", "models-arabic", "models-french", "models-german" or "models-spanish" for resources for other languages!